 Set up in 2016, Octopus are based in London and have around 1.5 million customers.

 The Big 6 came out of changes in the energy sector in the 1990s.
 Up to this time, there was just one way of getting your gas and electricity – through the services run by the government.

 This changed with the deregulation of the energy sector.
 Services were divided up and later sold to private companies, who ran them instead of the government.
 In some cases, mergers combined some of those companies into bigger entities.

 Competition has increasingly driven the industry in recent years, and by 2020, there were nearly 70 registered energy suppliers to choose from.

-All this means that we’re shopping around more, less loyal, and switching much more often.
+All this means that we’re shopping around more, and switching much more often.
 In spite of that, the market share of the Big 6 remains high, at around 70% in both the gas and electricity markets.
 That’s likely because they’ve adapted well, becoming far more competitive and offering some of the best business energy tariffs on the market.

 How was electricity privatised?

 First, the Electricity Act was introduced in 1989.
 This led to the breaking up of the Central Electricity Generating Board, which became 3 different services that dealt with generating electricity:

 - National Power

 There was also a separate entity for supplying electricity, the National Grid Company.
 Each of these were privatised at different points during the 1990s.